BMJ Best Practice now even better placed to support decision making at the point of care

 Other significant features include the addition of procedural videos, nearly 400 patient leaflets, over 250 evidence-based medical calculators, integrated links to Cochrane Clinical Answers and improved differential diagnosis tables and treatment algorithms.

-“We have spent hours with clinicians, watching how they work and listening to their needs” says Luisa Dillner, Head of Research and Development at BMJ.
+“We have spent hours with clinicians, watching how they work and listening to their needs,” says Luisa Dillner, Head of Research and Development at BMJ.
 “We are confident that we've now created a clinical decision support tool that gets clinicians to the information they need as fast as possible.
 Our newly designed differential diagnosis section and treatment algorithms as well as our highly-rated app support doctors better than ever.”

-Louise Crowe, Director, BMJ Knowledge said: “One of BMJ’s core values is to be patient-centred and customer-focused.
+Louise Crowe, Director, BMJ Knowledge said: “One of BMJ’s core values is to be patient-centered and customer-focused.
 By providing quick and easy access to the highest quality, evidence-based information, BMJ Best Practice not only supports busy clinicians at the point of care, but plays a crucial role in improving patient outcomes and achieving our vision of a healthier world.”